 6.6.
 SSC (sulfide stress corrosion) test

-No cracks were found under the 10x magnifying glass, and the sulfide stress corrosion test of this batch of samples was qualified according to the corresponding standards (see Figure 4).
+Upon examining the samples under a 10x magnifying glass, no cracks were detected.
+Furthermore, the sulfide stress corrosion test of this batch of samples met the standards specified (refer to Figure 4).

 Fig. 4 surface morphology of compressive stress sample after immersion corrosion

-7.1 Using argon tungsten arc welding for backing, manual arc welding for filling and covering, and welding 9Ni steel with ERNiCrMo-3 welding wire and ERNiCrMo-3 welding rod can obtain high-quality welding joints under reasonable welding process conditions.
+7.1 With the use of argon tungsten arc welding for backing, manual arc welding for filling and covering, and the welding of 9Ni steel with ERNiCrMo-3 welding wire and ERNiCrMo-3 welding rod, high-quality welding joints can be achieved under appropriate welding process conditions.

-7.2 All performance indexes of the welding procedure qualification test meet the technical requirements, and have basically mastered the TIG backing, manual arc welding filling and pipe system welding technology of 9Ni steel, which provides valuable experience for guiding production in the future.
+7.2 The welding procedure qualification test has met all performance indexes and technical requirements.
+We have gained mastery in TIG backing, manual arc welding filling, and pipe system welding technology for 9Ni steel, which will provide valuable experience for guiding future production.